rust-unofficial/too-many-lists/text/third-drop.md

 Rc actually lets you do this... but only in nightly Rust.
 Honestly, I'd rather risk blowing the stack sometimes than iterate every list whenever it gets dropped.
-Still if you'd rather not blow the stack, here's the first solution:
+Still if you'd rather not blow the stack, here's the first (O(n)) solution:

 ```rust
 impl<T> Drop for List<T> {